-Movie and Travel Trips.
-The Office of Student Activities provides students with opportunities to travel outside of Fayette on a regular basis.
+The Office of Student Life provides students with opportunities to travel outside of Fayette on a regular basis.
 These traveling opportunities include movie, mall, and travel trips.

-Movie Trips allow students to travel to The Sunset Theater in Sumner every Wednesday evening at 7:00 p.m.
+Movie Trips allow students to travel to The Sunset Theater in Sumner on Wednesday evenings at 7:00 p.m.
 If you ride the UIU bus or find your own transportation, show your UIU ID at the door for free admission.

 Travel Trips allow students to get off campus to do some sightseeing and exploring.
-These trips may include

-Concerts, Professional Sporting Events, amusement parks and much more.
+These trips may include Concerts, Professional Sporting Events, amusement parks and much more.
 These trips will also include a stop at Target, Wal-Mart, or the grocery store to allow individuals to do a minimal amount of shopping for their personal needs as well.
 The number of seats available for these trips depends on costs and transportation availability.
-The

-Office of Student Activities is proud to offer these opportunities to students.
+The Office of Student Life is proud to offer these opportunities to students.
 To attend any of these trips, students must follow the proper procedures and policies.